-The Cell Stress Sensor is constructed with the very bright, mNeonGreen fluorescent protein [6], and the constitutively expressed red fluorescent protein (Santaka Red).
-While the peak excitation and emission wavelengths for mNeonGreen are 506 nm and 517 nm, respectively, a range of 485-505 nm (excitation) and 515-535 nm (emission) may be used if your instrument does not allow measurement at the peak ex/em.
+The XPB1-IRE1 Cell Stress Sensor is constructed with the very bright, mNeonGreen fluorescent protein [6], and a constitutively expressed red fluorescent protein (Montana Paintbrush RFP).
+While the peak excitation and emission wavelengths for mNeonGreen are 506nm and 517nm, respectively, a range of 485-505nm (excitation) and 515-535nm (emission) may be used if your instrument does not allow measurement at the peak ex/em.
 For example, on the BioTek Synergy MXTM, the preferred ex/em is 488/525.
+For detecting the Montana Paintbrush RFP, our preferred ex/em settings are 565/620.
 If using filters, we recommend Chroma's Catalog set #49003 for optimal results.
-Preferred excitation and emission wavelengths for Santaka RFP are 558/603.

 (Figures 1A, 1B)

-Tip: We offer mNeon BacMam Kits (products #F0500G and #F0505G).
-This test kit is a good way to determine BacMam transduction efficiency, evaluate promoter systems, and optimize expression in your cells of choice.
+Tip: We offer mNeonGreen and Montana Paintbrush BacMam Kits (products #P1000G and #P1000R).
+These test kits are a good way to determine BacMam transduction efficiency, refine fluorescence detection settings, and optimize expression in your cells of choice.